-Students younger than 16 years old may apply for a work permit through the High School office.
-The student and his/her parent or guardian must apply in person at the High School office, bringing with them the following:
+Students younger than 16 years old may apply for a work permit through the Geneseo High School office.
+The student and his/her parent or guardian must apply in person at the high school office, bringing with them the following:

 - 1. A letter of intent to hire from the employer stating hours of work and position.
-Student's parent is also to sign this letter. - $2. \quad A \ signed \ letter \ from \ a \ parent \ stating \ his/her \ intention \ to \ allow \ the \ child \ to \ work.$ - 3.
+Student's parent is also to sign this letter. - 2.
+A signed letter from a parent stating his/her intention to allow the child to work. - 3.
 A copy of student's birth certificate. - 4.
 Student's Social Security Card.
 Please bring in the card.
-We will make a copy. - .et. .ng the .cord, whit , in additional in 5.
+We will make a copy. - 5.
 Student's most recent health record or note from physician stating the minor is in good health for work.
 Please note: we use the student's school health record, which is on file at the high school, for this purpose.
 The parent does not need to bring in additional information.